yinzheng-zhong/GamerBotEnv/README.md

 # Plans
 Currently, this is a work in progress, and obviously, it does not work.
 If you have any idea please leave some comment and we can work together.
 Cheers

+#Antivirus
+Windows security is such a pain.
+If any file is missing, check the antivirus.